Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM and Data Plane OpenAPI(swagger) specs

-**Output Message** : Enum must define its type.
-All values in an enum must adhere to the specified type.
+**Output Message** : Enum must define its type and "object" type is not allowed due to Autorest refuse to parse it.

-**Description** : Enum must define its type object or string.
+**Description** : Enum must define its type "string".
 If not it will block SDK generation.
+If define type as "object" , the new Autorest refuse to parse it.

 **CreatedAt**: February 18, 2020

-**LastModifiedAt**: February 18, 2020
+**LastModifiedAt**: February 20, 2020

 **How to fix the violation**: